 Making your own sunflower seed butter grants the flexibility of choosing what ingredients go into it.
-Once your mixture has reached a smooth consistency, you can proceed with seasoning and flavouring however you like.
+Once your mixture has reached a smooth consistency, you can proceed with seasoning and flavoring however you like.

-However, keep in mind that adding a sweetener to your sunflower seed butter will lead to an unavoidable slight change in texture.
+But, keep in mind that adding a sweetener to your sunflower seed butter will lead to an unavoidable slight change in texture.
 For optimal creaminess, it is recommended to leave it unsweetened.

 Storing Your Nut Butter